tringuyen180303/Realtime-Streaming-Stock-Prices-Kafka-Spark/README.md

-# Kafka to test if data is retrieved
+## Test if data is retrieved in Kafka
 To test if the data is being sent to Kafka, navigate to kafka directory and run the producer and consumer
 ```
 cd kafka